Ruaridhmacdonald26/Ruaridhmacdonald26/README.md

 - I'm a 14-year-old currently learning about AI and Python
 - I'm passionate about technology and coding
-- I'm half Scottish and half Japanese
+- I'm Scottish and Japanese

 ## 🚀 My Projects